-- Weaknesses in national, regional or local economies may prevent residents and customers from paying rent in full or on a timely basis.
+• Weaknesses in national, regional or local economies may prevent residents and customers from paying rent in full or on a timely basis.
 Federal, state, local, and industry efforts, including eviction moratoriums and requirements to reduce or waive late fees, may affect Flagship's or the REIT's ability to collect rent or enforce remedies for the failure to pay rent, which could lead to an increase in its recognition of credit losses related to Flagship's or the REIT's rent receivables.
+In addition, a reduction in the ability or willingness of prospective customers to visit the REIT's MHCs could impact Flagship's or the REIT's ability to lease lots and may result in lower rental revenue and ancillary operating revenue produced by its MHCs.

+Management Discussion and Analysis For the year ended December 31, 2021 Amounts in Thousands of US Dollars (except for per unit amounts)

-In addition, a reduction in the ability or willingness of prospective customers to visit the REIT's MHCs could impact Flagship's or the REIT's ability to lease lots and may result in lower rental revenue and ancillary operating revenue produced by its MHCs. - A reduction in tenant demand for lots due to a general decline in business activity and discretionary spending could adversely affect the value of the REIT's MHCs and fleet of manufactured homes This could lead to an impairment of the REIT's real estate investments.
+- A reduction in tenant demand for lots due to a general decline in business activity and discretionary spending could adversely affect the value of the REIT's MHCs and fleet of manufactured homes This could lead to an impairment of the REIT's real estate investments.
 In addition, the REIT may be unable to complete planned development of land for expansion or other capital improvement projects on a timely basis or at all due to government mandated shutdowns or an inability by third party contractors to continue to work on construction projects. - A general decline in business activity or demand for real estate transactions could adversely affect the REIT's ability or desire to acquire additional MHCs. - The financial impact of the COVID 19 pandemic could negatively impact the REIT's ability to comply with financial covenants in its credit arrangements and result in a default and potentially an acceleration of indebtedness.
-Such non-compliance could negatively impact the REIT's financial position and its ability to make additional borrowings under its credit facilities. - A severe disruption and instability in the global financial markets or deteriorations in credit and financing conditions may affect the REIT's ability to access capital necessary to fund business operations, including the acquisition or expansion of MHCs, or replace or renew maturing liabilities on a timely basis, on attractive terms, or at all, and may adversely affect the valuation of financial assets and liabilities.
+Such non-compliance could negatively impact the REIT's financial position and its ability to make additional borrowings under its credit facilities. - A severe disruption and instability in the global financial markets or deteriorations in credit and financing conditions may affect the REIT's ability to access capital necessary to fund business operations, including the acquisition or expansion of MHCs, or replace or renew maturing liabilities on a timely basis, on attractive terms, or at all, and may adversely affect the valuation of financial assets and liabilities. - An outbreak of COVID 19 or other contagious illness in a community or the market in which a community operates could negatively impact its occupancy, reputation or attractiveness. - The COVID 19 pandemic could negatively affect the health, availability and productivity of the REIT's personnel.

-Management Discussion and Analysis For the period August 12, 2020 (Date of Formation) to December 31, 2020 Amounts in Thousands of US Dollars (except for per unit amounts)

-- An outbreak of COVID 19 or other contagious illness in a community or the market in which a community operates could negatively impact its occupancy, reputation or attractiveness. - The COVID 19 pandemic could negatively affect the health, availability and productivity of the REIT's personnel.
 It could also affect the REIT's ability to recruit and attract new employees or retain current employees.
 An outbreak that directly affects, or threatens to directly affect, any of the Communities could also deter or prevent the REIT's on-site personnel from reporting to work.
 The effects of shelter in place orders could strain the REIT's business continuity plans, introduce operational risk, including but not limited to cybersecurity risks, and impair the REIT's ability to manage its business. - Governmental agencies that permit and approve the REIT's projects, suppliers, homebuilders, and other business partners and third parties may be prevented from conducting business activities in the ordinary course for an indefinite period of time, which could in turn negatively affect the REIT's business.